 “Man, Boy Scout couldn't get away from that hole fast enough.
 He practically flew to the other rooftop,” he said with excitement.
 I froze at the statement until I realized he was being dramatic.

-“That's not the only hole he's run away from,” Kaz added to bawdy laughter.
-Firefighters are known for exaggeration and black humor to ease the stress of harrowing work.
+“That's not the only hole he runs away from,” Kaz added to bawdy laughter.
+Firefighters are known for their rough humor to ease the stress of harrowing work.
 The guys began discussing dinner.

 If there was one sure way to endear myself to the guys this was it.
 As part of my ‘bachelor training’ Mom had taught me how to balance a checkbook, do the laundry, and to cook.